 Rosemarkie was one of the first villages to boast of its own village hall.
 The Gordon Memorial Hall at the foot of Court Hill Road was built in 1904 by two sisters called Miller from Miller's Hotel who married brothers called Gordon.
 It has long been the pride of Rosemarkie who take excellent care of it.
 During the two wars it was open day and night for canteen and recreational purposes.
-Today it houses the local library , a community computer and hosts numerous activities.
+Today it hosts numerous activities.

-The High Street today looks much the same as it alwaysdid, though there used to be many more shops including a dress-maker and a glover, draper and haberdasher, newsagent and general store, a bakery and tea-room, shoe-maker and sweetie shop in addition to the butcher, Spar grocer and post office we still have today.
+The High Street today looks much the same as it alwaysdid, though there used to be many more shops including a dress-maker and a glover, draper and haberdasher, newsagent and general store, a bakery and tea-room, shoe-maker and sweetie shop in addition to the shops we still have today.
 The house with the pillars and classical facade was built by John Steavenson, a general merchant, who was Provost of Fortrose in 1837.
 It was a large store selling rifles, furniture and watches and became the village Post Office for many years.